ULB-Darmstadt/shacl-form/README.md

 - triples provided by [classInstanceProvider](#classInstanceProvider)

 <a id="resourceLinkProvider"></a>
-If your graphs only contain resource identifiers (IRIs) and not the full triples for linked resources, you can use `setResourceLinkProvider` to supply them on demand.
-The `ResourceLinkProvider` lets you:
+If your graphs only contain resource identifiers (IRIs) and not the full triples for linked resources, use `setResourceLinkProvider` to supply them on demand.

+`ResourceLinkProvider` can:

-* List resources that conform to a node shape so they can appear in the "Link existing ..." dialog.
+- list resources that conform to a node shape so they can appear in the "Link existing ..." dialog
-* Load RDF data for selected resource IRIs so the `shacl-form` can resolve, display, and validate linked resources.
+- load RDF for selected resource IRIs so `shacl-form` can resolve, display, and validate linked resources

+The RDF returned by `loadResources(...)` can use any of the [supported formats](#formats).
+It is parsed through the same RDF-loading pipeline used for `owl:imports`, inline data, and `classInstanceProvider`.

-The provider supports eager loading (resolve resources during initialization) or lazy loading (resolve when the user opens the link dialog).
+The provider supports both eager loading during initialization and lazy loading when the user opens the link dialog.
 See [here](https://github.com/ULB-Darmstadt/rdf-store/blob/main/frontend/src/editor.ts#L10) for an example implementation.

 ### SHACL shape inheritance